 Bringing a baby into the world is a daunting task at the best of times – and the COVID-19 pandemic has not made it any easier for parents-to-be.

-However, Sydney Adventist Hospital has come up with a safe solution to provide antenatal support after being forced to suspend its midwives’ regular group classes due to social distancing restrictions.
+However, Australia’s private hospitals have come up with safe solutions after being forced to suspend midwives’ regular classes due to social distancing restrictions.

 "It used to be said that it takes a village to raise a child, and now we no longer live in villages the raising of children is in some ways more difficult because people feel isolated,” San obstetrician and gynaecologist Dr Andrew Booker said.